Introduction to optimization methods for training SciML models: Accelerated and adaptive stochastic gradient methods

 \subsection{Momentum}

-Its purpose is to mitigate a key limitation of GD, namely that the parameter update at iteration $k$ depends only on local information, such as the learning rate and the gradient, and does not exploit the history of previous updates.
-Incorporating past information can provide valuable insight into the objective function landscape along the optimization trajectory and can significantly improve convergence behavior.
+The purpose of momentum is to mitigate a key limitation of GD, namely that the parameter update at iteration $k$ only depends on local information on the gradient, and does not exploit the history of previous updates.
+Incorporating past information can provide valuable insight into the objective function landscape along the optimization trajectory and can significantly improve convergence.

 Momentum techniques keep memory of past gradients and accumulate them.
-In order to take into account a notion of time, they use an exponentially weighted average to give more importance to recent gradients.
+To account for time, they use an exponentially weighted average to give more weight to recent gradients.
 The update at iteration $k$ then becomes

-where $p_k$ is the new search direction.
-The momentum parameter $\beta \in (0,1)$ controls the weighting between past and current gradients, and $g_k$ is the gradient approximation at iteration $k$ (which may be the full gradient, a mini-batch gradient, or a stochastic gradient).
+where $p_k$ is the new search direction and $g_k$ is any gradient approximation at iteration $k$.
+The momentum parameter $\beta \in (0,1)$ controls the weighting between past and current gradients.
+The gradient approximation $g_k$ is typically obtained by sub-sampling the training set, and may correspond to the full gradient ($|\pazocal{I}_k|=m$), a mini-batch gradient ($1<|\pazocal{I}_k|<m$), or a stochastic gradient ($|\pazocal{I}_k|=1$).